Canadian firefighters wage epic battle to save communities after mass evacuations

-Firefighters in Yellowknife, the capital of Canada’s Northwest Territories, feared the fire could reach the city this weekend without rain.
-The forecast called for sunny skies across the province on Saturday.
+“This fire’s taking a nap.
+Its going to wake up and we still got a serious situation to handle here,” Westwick said.

-Officials said Friday evening that about 19,000 people had left Yellowknife in less than 48 hours, with about 15,000 driving out in convoys and 3,800 leaving on emergency flights.
+Yellowknife has been a virtual ghost town since a majority of the city’s 20,000 residents started to flee following an evacuation order issued Wednesday evening, officials said.
+Long caravans of cars choked the main highway for days and those who couldn't take to the road lined up for emergency flights out of the city.
+The last 39 hospital patients were flown out Friday night on a Canadian Forces plane, officials said.

-There were fears that the only escape route could be cut off as about 2,600 people remained behind, including emergency teams, firefighters, utility workers and police officers, along with residents who refused to leave.
+On Saturday, officials said the escape route out of Yellowknife was safe, for the time being.
+About 2,600 people remained, including emergency teams, firefighters, utility workers and police officers, along with some residents who refused to leave.

-Prime Minister Justin Trudeau, who met Friday with some of the Yellowknife evacuees in Edmonton, shared on X, the social media platform formerly known as Twitter, on Saturday that, “We've got your back.”
+Charlotte Morritt was among those who left Thursday, reaching that decision because of the unbearable smoke that she feared would be unhealthy for her 4-month-old son.

-Trudeau praised firefighters, police, military personnel, the Red Cross and others who responded to this natural disaster and others this summer.
+Morritt, a journalist with the Aboriginal Peoples Television Network, and her son took an evacuation flight some 1,500 kilometers (950 miles) west to safety in Whitehorse, Yukon, while her partner stayed behind to monitor their property and help create firebreaks and fight fires.

 Canada has seen a record number of wildfires this year that have caused choking smoke in parts of the U.S. All told, there have been more than 5,700 fires, which have burned more than 137,000 square kilometers (53,000 square miles) from one end of Canada to the other, according to the Canadian Interagency Forest Fire Centre.